Brief Program Timeline:

 Year Two: Coursework; complete secondary language requirements (French and German) by the end of the summer; and prepare Second-Year Review.

-Year Three: Prepare for Comprehensive Exams.
+Year Three: Prepare and complete Comprehensive Exams; achieve Candidacy

 Year Five: Finish work on Dissertation research; defend Dissertation.